Michael Woud: Sunderland

 Woud first signed a contract to play for Sunderland, but only played for their academy teams.
 After the contract termination of fellow goalkeeper Mika, Woud acted for a short time as third-choice goalkeeper at the club; following Sunderland's relegation to League One, Woud was one of four goalkeepers training with the first team.

 Willem II

 On 14 July 2018, with a year remaining on his Sunderland contract, Woud signed a two-year deal with Willem II in the Eredivisie for an undisclosed fee.

 Woud made his professional debut on 30 March 2019, in a 3–2 win against Fortuna Sittard.

 On 1 July 2020, Woud moved to Eerste Divisie club, Almere City, on a 1-year loan.
 On 26 January 2021, the loan was made permanent, with Woud signing a deal until June 2024.

 Kyoto Sanga

 On 4 January 2022, Woud signed with Kyoto Sanga in Japan.

+Ventforet Kofu (loan)

+On 16 August 2023, Woud signs for Ventforet Kofu on loan transfer for the remainder of 2023 J2 League season.

+Auckland FC

+On 30 May 2024, Woud was announced as one of Auckland FC's first four signings.
+During the 2024–25 season, Woud was the second choice goalkeeper behind Bournemouth loanee Alex Paulsen and did not make a single appearance.

+Woud made his Auckland FC debut in the Australia Cup Round of 32, keeping a clean sheet in a 4–0 win over Gold Coast Knights.

+He made his A-League debut in a 0–0 draw with Melbourne Victory.